 Tesla cars all come with DAB radio and Spotify via a 4G connection.

-The system is easy to use and with the new version 9.0 software the media player can be one of three different sizes.
+The system is easy to use and from version 9.0 software onwards the media player can be one of three different sizes.
 It can take up two-thirds of the screen, with the map at the top; use around half of the screen; or shrink into a compact horizontal bar above the permanent controls.

 This modularity means you can have three apps open at once – say, the navigation map, rear-view camera, and media player – although we're not quite sure why you'd need all this in sight at once.